• Skip to primary navigation

 close up of banana

 Just kidding about the underwear (...or AM I?)
 My secret is simple.
 I give a lot away - baked goods, of course not underwear (...or DO I?)
 Being partially bojon, I can't exactly fob off sweets on an office full of bored/gluttonous co-workers.
 So I bring treats to the people I'm closest to.
 You're probably thinking I mean my 'friends.'
-But the sad truth is, most of my friends don't want to be faced with the scores of fat and calories that my art generally contains.
+But the sad truth is, most of my friends don't want to be faced with what my art generally contains.
 And the rapport is too honest for them to politely accept, then chuck the goods surreptitiously in the dumpster on their way home in an act of supreme self-restraint.

 close up of cocoa powder